Code-Institute-Submissions/milestone-one-5/README.md

 The text was written by myself

-Media
+## Media

+* Photos
-The photos and music used and presented within this site are owned by myself and my band, Darwiche
+  * The photos used and presented within this site are owned by myself and my band, Darwiche
+* Logo
+  * The main Logo was designed and used by permission of Antonio Darwiche and <a href="https://www.facebook.com/FilmStudio24B">Studio24B</a>
+* Music
+  * I do not own the rights to the original songs but have included them under the Fair-Use allowance of the Copyright Act 1976

+# FAIR-USE COPYRIGHT DISCLAIMER

+* Copyright Disclaimer Under Section 107 of the Copyright Act 1976,
+ * allowance is made for "fair use" for purposes such as criticism, commenting, news reporting, teaching, scholarship, and research.
+ * Fair use is a use permitted by copyright statute that might otherwise be infringing.
+ * Non-profit, educational or personal use tips the balance in favour of fair use.

 ## Acknowledgements